PhangsTeam/sfng-docs/database_spec.md

 Data stored in the `./data/` tree are fully calibrated spectroscopy, images, and datacubes.
 These should be science ready and carry with them a minimum of metadata to make them useful in the subsequent analysis.
 Files will be included in the `./data/` tree if they fulfill all of the following specifications.

+1. FITS files strongly preferred.
-1. Minimum valid WCS compliance that is readable
+2. Minimum valid WCS compliance that is readable in IDL via Astronomy library and in Python via astropy
+3. Specified units using the `BUNIT` keyword
+4. Specified resolution using `BMAJ`, `BMIN` and `BPA`
+5. For spectral line data, the rest frequency in units specified by `RESTFRQ`